Prepare to enter

 Choose your categories

 Before you go online and complete your entry form, you will need to prepare your submission paper, which must be relevant to the category you wish to enter.
+If you are entering more than one category, please make sure that your very important 100-word summary is truly relevant to each category you enter.

 Follow these guidelines